letelescope/ascom-flat-panel/README.md

 ## Miscellaneous

-- *What is "Le Télescope" ?* This the name of a french astronmy club located at Ivry sur Seine in the Paris suburbs.
-Please see the [website](https://letelescope.fr) for more informations
+- *What is "Le Télescope" ?* This a french astronmy club located at Ivry sur Seine in the Paris suburbs.
+Please see the [website](https://letelescope.fr) for more informations.
 - *Why is this panel nicknamed FFFPV1 ?* This stands for "Florian Florian Flat Panel v1" based on the name of the two orginal authors.